lolo-vignolo/Lorenzo-Vignolo-Portfolio/posts/film.md

 The Design team has sent us the new interface which has to be implemented.
 As you could see, **there are three different pages.**

-- The first page is a landing page where user could select whether she wants to see TV shows or movies and some claims and logo of Dreadful Tomato
+- The first page is a landing page where the user could select whether she wants to see TV shows or movies and some claims and logo of Dreadful Tomato
 - The second one is the list of TV shows.
 Here, the user could filter TV shows by title and release year.
-In that page the user will see a list of card with the Title, description and image from each TV show.
+On that page, the user will see a list of cards with the title, description, and image from each TV show.
 - The third one is quite similar, but for the movies.
 The user could filter by title and release year as well, to see a list of cards with the information of every movie.

 ---